chirag-droid/intern-assignment/README.md

 ### What we want to see (mandatory)

--  A dropdown where the user can select a stock
+-  [x] A dropdown where the user can select a stock

--  A way to switch between durations for the selected stock
+-  [x] A way to switch between durations for the selected stock
--  A graph for the selected stock and duration (remember the second API returns data over time - this graph should be updated dynamically)
+-  [x] A graph for the selected stock and duration (remember the second API returns data over time - this graph should be updated dynamically)
--  Make it responsive and look good!
+-  [x] Make it responsive and look good!

 ### Tech constraints (mandatory)

--  Use Redux Toolkit for managing global state, thunk for API calls
+-  [x] Use Redux Toolkit for managing global state, thunk for API calls
--  Don't drill props beyond level 2
+-  [x] Don't drill props beyond level 2
--  Use pre-built components and libraries (we use MUI and react-chartjs, but you are free to use any lib of your choice)
+-  [x] Use pre-built components and libraries (we use MUI and react-chartjs, but you are free to use any lib of your choice)

 ### Brownie points (optional),

--  if you can show multiple graphs at the same time
+-  [x] if you can show multiple graphs at the same time
--  if you can host it and share a link
+-  [x] if you can host it and share a link
--  if you can add login with a basic 2FA implementation (we use Firebase!)
+-  [ ] if you can add login with a basic 2FA implementation (we use Firebase!)

 ## Running services

 ### Instructions to run the UI

-_enter details here!_
+> You need to have Node.js and Yarn installed on your machine.
+You need to have an hosted Redis instance on Upstash.

+1. Install dependencies - `yarn`
+2. Start the backend - `yarn serve`
+3. Start the frontend - `yarn dev`

+Make sure to set the environment variables in the `.env` file in the backend and frontend folder.

 ### Add a demonstration video